 Find out how to access money that has been refunded to you.

-Adelphi University is partnered with BankMobile Disbursements to deliver refunds.
-BankMobile is committed to:
+Adelphi University is partnered with BankMobile Disbursements, a technology solution, powered by BMTX, Inc. BankMobile is committed to:

 - Delivering 100% of your refund